universal-credit-system/wallet/README.md

 * **wc**      used to count lines, words, bytes
 * **wget**    used to fetch certificate files of TSA from Internet

-During setup the `install.sh` script will perform a check if any program is missing.
+During setup the `install.sh` script will perform a check if any program is missing so you don't need to check them yourself.

 ## How to install
 **Assuming you use APT as packaging tool, the command `apt-get install` is used.
 Please note that if you are using any other packaging tool than APT the command for installing a package might be different.
 This means you have the change `apt-get install` to the command your packaging tool is using!**